andreabergia/angular-crash-course/experiments/pages/rest.md

 #### POST

 `POST` is used to create a new resource under an existing one, but it also commonly used as a general RPC (remote procedure call) mechanism, meaning you might allow a request on `/users/{id}/invite` to send an invite to an existing user.
 However, these kind of resources might be thought of, or redesigned, in terms of a "invite" resource subordinated to an "user".
 Its request commonly has a body, and so does its response, but neither is required.
 A common kind of body is `application/x-www-form-urlencoded`, from a web form.

-#### HEAD

-`HEAD` can be used in place of `GET`; it should behave in the same way, but the server response must contain only the headers and not the response body.
-It is not commonly used (and seldom implemented).

-#### OPTIONS

-`OPTIONS` can be used to query the server for the supported methods on a given resource.
-It must be idempotent.
-It is very seldom used (and implemented in servers).

-#### PATCH

-`PATCH` is a recently proposed extension to HTTP.
-It is designed for modifying an existing resource.
-It is not yet commonly used, and is not part of the HTTP 1.1 standard.

 ### Statuses